ITHACA MURALS

 Kirby V. Edmonds

 Audrey Jean Wakim Cooper was both Syrian and an enrolled member of the Sand Hill Band of Lenape and Cherokee Nations.
-She was the Director of the Multicultural Resource Center, visionary of Talking Circles on Race and Racism; founder of First Peoples Festival and Sister-Friends Celebration.
-She was a co-founder of Community Leaders of Color (CLOC), Ultimate Re-entry Opportunity (URO); Hospitality Employment Training Program (HETP), and the West-End Breakfast Club.
-Audrey also served as a member of Equity Inclusion Leadership Council (EILC) and in leadership roles at Family and Children's Services, Greater Ithaca Activities Center, and Southside Community Center.
-Audrey championed justice, Native American rights, the rights and well-being of young people and their families.
+She was the Director of the Multicultural Resource Center and the visionary behind Talking Circles on Race and Racism.
+Audrey founded the First Peoples Festival and the Sister-Friends Celebration, and co-founded Community Leaders of Color (CLOC), Ultimate Re-entry Opportunity (URO), the Hospitality Employment Training Program (HETP), and the West-End Breakfast Club.
+Audrey also served on the Equity Inclusion Leadership Council and held leadership roles at Family and Children’s Services, the Greater Ithaca Activities Center, and Southside Community Center.
+Throughout her life, she championed justice, Native American rights, and the well-being of young people and families, grounding her work in movement, action, and community care.

 Phrase in Arabic to describe Audrey's attitude: الحركة بركة